-Selection and Appointment

-7.4.2.1Clinical and Research Faculty
+7.3.2.1.Clinical, Library, and Research Faculty

-Appointment procedures for clinical and research faculty are similar to the procedures for the appointment of faculty to tenure-earning positions.
-All appointmentsmust be approved by the provost.

-7.4.2.2 Full-Time Temporary and Term Faculty

-Appointment procedures for temporary nontenure-earning or term faculty are normally the same as the procedures for the appointment of tenure-earning faculty, except that a modified interview schedule may be appropriate for short term appointments.

-7.4.2.3 Adjunct Faculty: Selection and Appointment

-Responsibility for identifying and evaluating potential candidates for adjunct faculty status lies with the appropriate department or program chair and the faculty in the department.
-The chair is responsible for gathering information about the candidates.
-The standards of professional accomplishment required of each candidate in the evaluation process must be consistent with those for full-time faculty appointments.
-After an affirmative vote by a majority of the tenured and tenure-earning faculty in the department, the department or program chair forwards the candidate's completed file, together with a written recommendation for appointment, to the dean.
-This recommendation must include the specified duties and responsibilities of the individual and the length of the appointment, which may be for one to three years.
-(See Section 7.2.2.4).
-Following review of the recommendation, an appointment letter is issued by the appropriate dean with approval by the provost.
-Initial appointments can be made at any time, but normally they begin at the beginning of the academic year.

-7.4.2.4 Part-time Faculty: Selection and Appointment

-Identification and evaluation of potential part-time faculty are the responsibility of the respective department or program chair.
-Candidates for graduate course or committee assignments must be approved by the graduate dean.
-At least two weeks prior to the first formal teaching or graduate committee assignment, a file containing the candidate's personnel material, including a vita, recommendations, and official transcripts, must be completed and forwarded to the dean.
-After receiving the approval of the dean, the department or program chair may make teaching and graduate committee assignments, according to guidelines within the college.
-The dean issues an appointment letter to the part-time faculty member detailing the specific assignment, its length and terms, and the remuneration.

-After the initial approval and the first teaching (or graduate committee) assignment, each new assignment must be based on careful and thorough examination of all available information pertaining to the individual's performance in previous assignments, including student evaluations.
+Each unit employing clinical, library, or research faculty shall develop recruiting, selection, and appointment procedures for such faculty that are similar to the procedures for the appointment of tenured and tenure-track faculty with appropriate modiﬁcations given the nature of those appointments.
+In academic colleges, the college’s PTAC shall be responsible for developing proposals for such procedures, which shall be adopted if approved by a majority vote of the tenured faculty.
+All such procedures must be approved by the Provost.
+The Provost’s ofﬁce shall post approved policies on the UAHuntsville’s Faculty and Staff web page.

+7.3.2.2.Fixed-Term Appointment Faculty

+Each unit employing ﬁxed-term appointment faculty shall develop recruiting, selection, and appointment procedures for such faculty that are similar to the procedures for the appointment of tenured and tenure-track faculty but expedited by modiﬁcations appropriate to the nature of such appointments.
+In particular, such procedures should take into account that it is often necessary to hire ﬁxed-term faculty in a very short time frame.
+In academic colleges, the college’s PTAC shall be responsible for developing proposals for such procedures, which shall be adopted if approved by a majority vote of the tenured faculty.
+All such procedures must be approved by the Provost.

-7.4.3New Faculty Orientation
+7.3.3.New Faculty Orientation

-Prior to the beginning of the fall semester, the Office of the Provost conducts an orientation for new faculty that provides an opportunity to meet with university administrators and to become familiar with the work of university departments with which they will interact.
-New faculty should work closely with their department chairs to become aware of the expectations and requirements of their departments.
+Prior to the beginning of the fall semester, the Ofﬁce of the Provost shall conduct an orientation for new faculty that provides an opportunity to meet with university administrators and to become familiar with the work of university departments with which they will interact.
+New faculty should work closely with their Department Chairs to become aware of the expectations and requirements of their departments.

-7.5 Faculty Workload
+7.4.Faculty Workload

-It is recognized that the workload of a tenured or tenure-earning faculty member normally includes obligations in three areas of activity: teaching, research or creative achievements, and service.
-The workload of clinical faculty is normally concentrated in the areas of clinical teaching and clinical practice.
-Deans, in consultation with department chairs, are responsible for administering faculty workloads in an equitable fashion and for weighing the impact of teaching loads on resources and productivity.
+It is recognized that the workload of a tenured or tenure-track faculty member normally includes obligations in three areas of activity: teaching, scholarly and/or creative achievements, and service.
+The workload of clinical faculty is normally concentrated in the areas of clinical or professional teaching and practice.
+The workload of library faculty is normally concentrated in the areas of professional practice.
+The workload of research faculty is normally concentrated on funded projects.
+For ﬁxed-term appointment faculty, the workload will be in areas of activity speciﬁed in their letter of appointment.

+Department chairs and deans are responsible for administering faculty workloads in an equitable fashion and for weighing the impact of teaching loads on resources and productivity.